 (Nonthaburi Civic Center ↔ Min Buri)

-• Features driverless trains with frequent departures — though the ride can feel a bit bumpy, especially on curves
+- Operates fully driverless trains with frequent departures; the ride can feel slightly bumpy at times, particularly on curves

-• Key stations: Min Buri (with its Park & Ride cheap parking, direct train access), Government Complex, Wat Phra Sri Mahathat (connection to BTS), Pak Kret
+- Key stations include Min Buri (with a low-cost Park & Ride facility and direct station access), Government Complex, Wat Phra Sri Mahathat (interchange with the BTS Green Line), and Pak Kret

 (Lat Phrao ↔ Samrong)